UG vs GmbH: a comparison of legal forms

 Yes.
 Once the UG has built up reserves and reached a capital of €25,000, conversion is possible.

-Which legal form is better for start-ups?
+Which legal form is best for startups in the early stage?

 Do I need a business account for my UG or GmbH?